 As you’ve read earlier in this article, new HR roles and strategies are developed or updated all the time.
 Continuing to invest in yourself allows you to stay at the forefront of the industry, which can have many positive effects on your HR career.

 Choosing a Program: Online Universities, San Diego and Beyond

-While you can find a variety of HR management programs available at online universities, San Diego-based National University also has 20 campus locations.
+While you can find a variety of HR management programs available at online universities, San Diego-based National University also has locations across California where you can take classes on-site.
 This online and regional footprint means you’ll have access to faculty members based in employment hotspots like Silicon Valley, as well as a global student and alumni network.
-National’s classes are designed with you in mind: you will take only one four-week course at a time, and you can take many of them 100% online.
+National’s classes are designed with you in mind: you will take only one four-week course at a time, and some classes are offered online.